chaosparrot/marithime_talon/docs/EXTENDING.md

 ### 9. Set the formatter ( and reformat the current selection )

-Using `actoins.user.marithime_set_formatter(marithime_formatter)`, where the marithime_formatter is a name of a formatter within formatters/formatters.py, you can set the current formatter and, if a selection is active, automatically reformat the currently selected text to be in that formatter.
+Using `actions.user.marithime_set_formatter(marithime_formatter)`, where the marithime_formatter is a name of a formatter within formatters/formatters.py, you can set the current formatter and, if a selection is active, automatically reformat the currently selected text to be in that formatter.